caltechlibrary/nlp/index.md

 or speech processing.
 Topics covered include the manipulation of text, word contexts and frequency distribution, parts of speech, named entities, and sentiment analysis.

-During COVID the workshop is taught online in three one-hour sessions.
-Ideally, the workshop would be taught in person, in three two-hour sessions, with time for exercises and discussion.

 ## Setup

 The workshop assumes use of a Jupyter Notebook to run code examples.
 JupyterLab, Jupyter Notebook, and Google Colab are all good options.
 JupyterLab and Jupyter Notebook can be downloaded as part of the [Anaconda data science suite](https://anaconda.com).
-Google Colab in a cloud-based Jupyter Notebook implementation.
+Google Colab is a cloud-based Jupyter Notebook implementation.

 ### Google Colaboratory